Disability Gateway providing COVID-19 information for people with disability

 - To chat online, click on the weekday live chat link, then on the button in the bottom right corner.

-The Disability Information Helpline is available Monday to Friday 8am to 8pm (AEST).
+The Disability Gateway is available Monday to Friday 8am to 8pm (AEST).
 It is not available on national public holidays.